Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Experiments

-Then, we conduct evaluations on ENZ and PRO, each partitioned into three groups.
+\paragraph*{ENZ \& PRO.} Then, we conduct evaluations on ENZ and PRO, each partitioned into three groups.
 Notably, both networks contain a minority group comprising approximately $3\%$ of the total nodes.
 The results for ENZ and PRO are presented in Figure~\ref{fig:enzpro}(a) and Figure~\ref{fig:enzpro}(b), respectively.

-In contrast to the results on the AVC network, IMM performs poorly on both ENZ and PRO, even underperforming Myopic on the PRO network.
-The reason lies in that IMM focuses on maximizing global influence spread, which tends to overlook the minority group.
-Meanwhile, AGM-GS still consistently outperforms all other baselines, and notably surpasses Greedy on the PRO network.
+In contrast to the results on the AVC network, IMM performs poorly on both ENZ and PRO.
+The reason lies in the fact that IMM focuses on maximizing global influence spread, which tends to overlook the minority group.
+Meanwhile, AGM-GS still consistently outperforms all other baselines, and notably surpasses LP-Greedy on the PRO network.